 It is a strategy that allows an employee to place that amount into a retirement account, where it gets accumulated and sits untaxed until the account holder withdraws the funds.
 It is after this withdrawal that the amount is subjected to tax and is considerably lower if deferred until retirement.

 An earner must consider every option that can save taxes and set aside a larger egg nest that can be a blessing for retirement.
-The deferred compensation plan is like a critical tool that can see a person through his golden years.
+The plan is like a critical tool that can see a person through his golden years.

-As the name suggests, deferred compensation allows an employee to defer the compensation which he has earned in a specific tax year to a future tax year.
+As the name suggests, it allows an employee to defer the compensation which he has earned in a specific tax year to a future tax year.
 These plans are not for every employee.
 It is the employer who sets up the terms and conditions under which an employee can gain access to such a scheme.

-Some notable examples of deferred compensation are
+Some notable examples such plans are

 - Employee stock options – Given to an employee as part of a compensation plan